neondatabase/website/content/docs/reference/cli-set-context.md

 This command sets a background context for your CLI session, letting you perform project or branch specific actions without having to specify the project or branch id in every command.
 There are two ways to set conext:

-* Hidden file &#8212; the specified context is saved to a hidden file that gets added to whichever diretory you run the command from
+* Hidden file &#8212; the specified context is saved to a hidden file that gets added to whichever directory you run the command from
-* Named `context-file` &#8212; the context is saved to a named `context-file`, at wahtever path you specify
+* Named `context-file` &#8212; the context is included in a named `context-file`, saved in whichever directory you specify

-These two methods can be used independently from one another; you can specify different contexts between your hidden and named files.
+These two methods can be used independently from one another; the contexts in your hidden and named files can be different.
 When running commands, the hidden file gets used by default; the `context-file` is only used when explictly included in a command.

 The settings remain in place until you set a new context, or you remove the `context-file`.